Charvat History, Family Crest & Coats of Arms

 The Chauvel family in Normandy maintained nobility in 1666 and the Chauvels of Martinière in Blésois (English: Blois) and Maine gave a treasurer from France to Bourges in 1642.
 The Nouëttes branch of the family gave Jérôme, a prosecutor of the bourgeois of Rennes who was ennobled in 1606, and two councilors to the Parliament of Brittany in 1672.

-Important Dates for the Charvat family
+Early History of the Charvat family

 This web page shows only a small excerpt of our Charvat research.
 More information is included under the topic Early Charvat History in all our PDF Extended History products and printed products wherever possible.